-Mark Rosenberg, DO, Chair of Emergency Medicine at St. Joseph’s Healthcare System in Paterson, NJ, says patients with alcohol-opioid interactions in the ER are commonplace.
+Emergency medicine doctor Mark Rosenberg, DO, Emergency Medicine at St. Joseph’s Healthcare System in Paterson, NJ, says patients with alcohol-opioid interactions in the ER is commonplace.
 “We see it every night.
 Opioids cause respiratory depression, which alcohol accentuates.
 The combined effect is what causes the death.”

-An example of a pharmacokinetic interaction is the “flushing” that can occur when some people take even a little alcohol with Diabinese (chlorpropamide), a sulfonylurea drug for type 2 diabetes, or some antibiotics, including Flagyl (metronidazole).
-This reaction is associated with potentially dangerous dilation of blood vessels, low blood pressure and rapid heartbeat.
+Mixing alcohol with medicine can keep both in your body longer or change the way your body reacts to each.
+An example of a pharmacokinetic interaction is when blood rushes to your face, neck and chest to create “flushing” (like blushing).
+It can occur when some people take even a little alcohol with Diabinese (chlorpropamide), a sulfonylurea drug for type 2 diabetes, or some antibiotics, including Flagyl (metronidazole).
+Flushing is associated with potentially dangerous dilation of blood vessels, low blood pressure and rapid heartbeat.

 Those taking more than one drug have to be even more careful about taking a drink.
 “The more drugs you take, the higher your risk of an interaction,” says Rosenberg.

 It’s wise to approach alcohol, even on its own, with a great deal of respect.
 Excessive alcohol consumption is the third-highest preventable cause of death (behind smoking and obesity) in our society, killing an estimated 88,000 Americans every year.
-The amount drunk, the period of time during which the drinking occurs, whether food is consumed with it, individual genetics, and an individual’s health and overall nutrition influence the effects of alcohol.
+Having even one drink while on certain meds can be too much.
+Be sure to ask your physician or pharmacist about how any treatments you’ve been prescribed might interact with alcohol.